 - Kids (0-10) and disabled visitors with more than 65% disability: free.

-To visit Palau Guell free simply pass by on the first Sunday of the month, April 23rd, September 11th, and September 24th.
+To visit Palau Guell free simply pass by on the first Sunday of the month, April 23rd, June 10th, September 11th, September 24th, or December 15th 2020.

 With admission you’ll get an English audio guide at no extra cost.
 The guide lasts approximately 40 minutes and covers virtually every angle of the house.